 While the upper-air research site in Lauder has a wide range of instruments, the temperature profile is only measured once weekly with radiosondes.
 Fortunately, about 180 km southwest of Lauder, the operational upper-air site at Invercargill measures the temperature profile twice daily.
-While the absolute temperatures above Lauder and Invercargill might differ, the temperature

-- 10 anomalies are well-correlated (see Section 3.1.2).
+While the absolute temperatures above Lauder and Invercargill might differ, the temperature anomalies are well-correlated (see Sect.
+3.1.2).
 Therefore, the Invercargill temperature anomalies with respect to the ERA5 diurnal cycle may be used to infer temperature anomalies above Lauder.
 Because these inferred anomalies provide knowledge about the temperature above Lauder they can be integrated into the SASBE to induce excursions from the diurnal cycle.
-As for the Lauder radiosonde anomalies, their influence should decrease with further time distance from the measurement time. - Within the SASBE, the inferred temperature anomalies should have less weight than the measurements made at Lauder, i.e. 15 they should be punished for originating from Invercargill, and should furthermore not be granted any weight at the time of a Lauder measurement.
+As for the Lauder radiosonde anomalies, their influence should decrease with further time distance from the measurement time.

+Within the SASBE, the inferred temperature anomalies should have less weight than the measurements made at Lauder, i.e. they should be attenuated as they originate from a different location, and should furthermore not be granted any weight at the time of a Lauder measurement.
 This is achieved by including the weight φ which is again based on the autocorrelation of temperature anomalies at Lauder.
 At any given time t, φ is the value of the autocorrelation function for the time difference to the closest Lauder launch time (see Fig. 1).

 The concept of the SASBE is schematically shown in Fig. 1.
-The details of the preparation of the individual components and the combination of them in the temperature SASBE is described in the following sections.
-In the following all calculations are presented for one pressure level only.
+The details of the preparation of the individual components and their combination is described in the following sections.